jetstack/finops-stack/installation/README.md

 ### Configuration changes for your cluster environment

-1. To control which Finops Stack components to install, edit the `./installation/config/common/enabled.yaml` file
+1. To control which Finops Stack components to install, edit the [enabled.yaml](./installation/config/common/enabled.yaml) file
 1. Copy `./env.tmpl` to `./.env` and replace the env var values accordingly.
-As a minimum, you will need to change the GCP_PROJECT, CSP_API_KEY,  GRAFANA_SA_ANNOTATION values.
+As a minimum, you will need to change the `GCP_PROJECT`, `CSP_API_KEY`,  `GRAFANA_SA_ANNOTATION` values. <!-- TODO: Automate env variable values replacement --->

 ### Install everything using Helmfile